 The Overland Rallies are also a great way to spend money on tools, and gear you never knew you needed.
 Dozens of vendors attend each event, ready to sell you the best time-tested and new, innovative overland gear on the market.

 Overland adventuring doesn’t mean you can’t bring creature comforts along.
-But in the spirit of off-road travel, standard RVs are prohibited at the Overland Rallies and others like it.
-We had to leave our fifth wheel at home for this one.
-But we met plenty of RVers who combine overland camping and RVing by towing an off-road camping vehicle.
+We met plenty of RVers who combine overland camping and RVing comforts by towing an off-road camping vehicle.

 Overlanding is much more than a way to get deeper into the wilderness.
 It’s a lifestyle with endless opportunities for learning better, safer and more exciting ways to engage in the wilderness and beyond.
 Once you learn overlanding basics from a crew like this, you may never go back to your old way of camping.